DEVOTIONALS

 These are just a few of the questions that might arise

-We are told in Proverbs to ‘trust in the Lord with all our hearts’.
+We are told in Proverbs to ‘trust in the Lord with all your heart’.

 In other words, when we pray and we feel that God has given us